This topic provides answers to some frequently asked questions about the networks used by Elastic Compute Service (ECS) instances.

 Why am I unable to find the option to change the public IP address of an ECS instance in the ECS console?

-More than 6 hours after the instance is created: You cannot change the public IP address, and the Change Public IP Address option is not displayed.
+After 6 hours, you cannot change the public IP address, and the Change Public IP Address option is not displayed in the ECS console.

-You can change the private IP addresses of instances in VPCs.
+You can change the private IP addresses of ECS instances in VPCs.
 For more information, see Primary private IP address.

 Can I change the network type of an ECS instance?